valera-rozuvan/to-study/README.md

-# papers to read
+# to study

 A place to keep links and references on various papers and books.
-Various topics.
+On topics that interest me.
 Must read.
 Eventually ;)

 ## topics